XenoEmblems/XenoEmblems.github.io/jsd920class/FinalProject.md

-What is needed to do:
+What is needed:

-1 page website.
-Design the front end for the site.
+Log In/Sign Out.

-Custom Nicolas Cage Movie API built on or AWS/Rails.
+Custom Nicolas Cage Movie API built on Rails.
+PostgreSQL database for Users and Movie ratings.

-Finding a way to populate tables in PostgreSQL database from API.
+Coding a way to create a tables in PostgreSQL database from API 5 star rating system (Helper Function)

-Populate front page with "Top 10 Nicolas Cage movies"

-Use Datatbase to store the Rating system (5 Stars or out of 10)(Helper Function)

-Search Feature: (Helper Function) (Search by text or by ranking)
+Search Feature: (Helper Function)

-Future features:
-Sign In/Log In (Helper Function)

-PostgreSQL DB for Users.